micmejia/bible-dump/AMPC/Mark/Mark 8.md

-When I broke the five loaves for the 5,000, how many [[^e]small hand] baskets full of broken pieces did you take up?
+When I broke the five loaves for the 5,000, how many [small hand] baskets full of broken pieces did you take up?
 They said to Him, Twelve.